Art and Science

 Are you an artist or a scientist, intuitive or rationalist?
 Both like me?
 I’d love to hear your thoughts or questions about Emergence.
 (Leave a comment, I’ll reply!)

-And if you enjoyed this article, I’d appreciate it if you take a moment to share it (handy buttons below).
+you enjoyed this article, I’d appreciate it if you take a moment to share it (handy buttons below).
 Thank you!